batuhanfaik/TrainTrack/README.md

 Origin of the bot and it's implementation on TenserFlow, Keras can be found on [@eyalzk](https://eyalzk.github.io/)'s [GitHub repo](https://github.com/eyalzk/telegrad).

+An example implementation of the bot on [PyTorch MNIST example](https://github.com/pytorch/examples/tree/master/mnist) can be found in the source files.
+Read the source code thoroughly for better understanding its implementation on your neural network trainer.
+The code is well commented and points out each line of code you should implement in order for TrainTrack to function properly.

 <p align="center">
   <a href="https://github.com/batuhanfaik/TrainTrack">
     <img src="/img/screenshot.png" alt="TrainTrack Screenshot" height="480" />